fmzingler/PUI2015_fmz208/Homework3/Citibike/README.md

 For both months evaluated, the Null Hypothesis could be rejected.
 In April, the z score resulted in 79.22, which is very large.
 In this case, a probabiility of p=0.9998 was used, which resulted in  a value smaller than thee level of significance established.
 In August, the z value was even bigger (127.70), providing the same result as April: The Null Hyothesis could be rejected.

-The test selected can be considered appropriated because the samples are random and
+The test selected can be considered appropriated because the samples are random and independent.